rudolphmax/learnyouahaskell/markdown/09_input-and-output.md

 At first, we just open *todo.txt* in read mode and bind its handle to `handle`.

-Next up, we use a function that we haven't met before which is from `System.IO` --- `openTempFile`{.label .function}.
+Next up, we use a function that we haven't met before which is from `System.IO` --- `openTempFile`.
 Its name is pretty self-explanatory.
 It takes a path to a temporary directory and a template name for a file and opens a temporary file.
 We used `"."` for the temporary directory, because `.` denotes the current directory on just about any OS.